iOS-Goodies/iOS-Goodies/Issues/Week278.md

 Happy Thursday!
 And congratulations to all the students who got the WWDC scholarship 🎉!
 If you're curious, you can see many of the submisions for this year [in this repo](https://github.com/wwdc/2019).

 I got some questions after [last week's intro](https://ios-goodies.com/post/184110268001/week-277) regarding what I wrote, most of them on the same topic: how could your work as an iOS developer have a bigger impact?
 How do you find more meaningful projects to work on?
-I'd be curious to hear more thoughts on this.
+I'd be curious to hear more thoughts on this from other peple, and I'll write my own in next week's issue.

 **Articles**